 Theoni Vahliotes Aldredge – Design

 With over 150 stage productions, numerous ballets and several films to her credit, Theoni Vahliotes Aldredge ranks as one of the most prolific and successful costume designers of the 20th Century.
 Born and raised in Greece, she trained at the Goodman Theatre School and became a resident designer at Joseph Papp’s New York Shakespeare Festival.
-With over 100 Broadway plays, feature films and television shows to her credit, Ms. Aldredge was inducted into the Theatre Hall of Fame in 1986 and has received one Oscar, three Tony Awards and the British Society of Film and Television Arts Award.
+With over 100 Broadway plays, tens of regional stage productions, feature films and television shows to her credit, Ms. Aldredge was inducted into the Theatre Hall of Fame in 1986 and has received one Oscar, three Tony Awards and the British Society of Film and Television Arts Award.
 She is the recipient of the New York City Liberty Medal and was honored with the Costume Guild Career Achievement Award.
 In addition, the Theatre Development Fund has presented her with the Irene Sharaff Lifetime Achievement Award for her work in Theatre, Film and Television.
-Theoni passed away on January 21, 2011 at her home in New York.
+A lifelong friend and colleague of EllinikoTheatro, Theoni passed away in 2011 at her home in New York.